Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/properties/panels.rst

 Lens
-   Control the focal length of the 3D View camera in millimeters, unlike a :doc:`rendering camera </render/blender_render/camera/index>` Lock to Object
+   Control the focal length of the 3D View camera in millimeters, unlike a :doc:`rendering camera </render/blender_render/camera/index>`.
+Lock to Object
    Lock to Object lets you define an object in the *Object* Data ID as the center of the view.
-   In that case, the view can be rotated around or zoomed towards that central object, but not on translation, unless you translate that itself object.
-   (This option is not available in a camera view).
+   In that case, the view can be rotated around or zoomed towards that central object, but not on translation, unless you translate that itself object (this option is not available in a camera view).
 Lock to Cursor
    Lock the center of the view to the position of the 3D cursor.
    It is only available when *Lock to Object* is not active.